-Information on Directors (continued) Name: Mr David Gerald Ludvigson Title: Non-Executive Director Qualifications: - Bachelor of Science in Accounting, University of Illinois - Masters in Accounting Science, University of Illinois.
-Experience & Expertise: David is President and CEO of Nanomix, Inc, a mobile diagnostics company.
-Previously, David held executive leadership positions with Nanogen, Matrix Pharmaceutical, IDEC Pharmaceuticals, MIPS Computer Systems, and other high-tech companies.
-He began his career at Price Waterhouse.
-David holds a Bachelor of Science in Accountancy degree, and a Masters in Accounting Science degree, both from the University of Illinois.
+Name: Mr David Gerald Ludvigson Title: Non-Executive Director Qualifications: - Bachelor of Science in Accounting, University of Illinois - Masters in Accounting Science, University of Illinois.
+Experience & Expertise: David is President and CEO of Nanomix, Inc, a mobile diagnostic company.
+Previously, David held executive leadership position with Nanogen, Matrix Pharmaceutical, IDEC Pharmaceutical MIPS Computer Systems, and other high-tech companies.
+H began his career at Price Waterhouse.
+David holds a Bachelor Science in Accountancy degree, and a Masters in Accounting Science degree, both from the University of Illinois.
 Other Current Directorships: China Stem Cells Ltd (2010-present); Nanōmix Inc. (2014-present).
-Former Directorships (last 3 years): Nil Interest in Shares: Nil Interest in Options: Nil Interest in Rights: 150,000 performance rights Contractual rights to Shares: 150,000 performance rights which are subject to ASX escrow restrictions for 24 months from official quotation.
-The Performance rights are issued under the company's long term incentive plan and will each vest into an ordinary share 24 months after official quotation Name: Ms Jovanka Naumoska Title: Non-Executive Director Qualifications: Bachelor of Science degree, University of Wollongong; Bachelor of Law degree and the Graduate Diploma in Legal Practice, University of Wollongong; Graduate Diploma in Applied Corporate Governance, Governance Institute of Australia.
-Experience & Expertise: Jovanka Naumoska is an Australian-qualified corporate lawyer with board-level experience in legal issues pertaining to medical imaging technology.
-Jovanka has served as Senior Corporate Lawyer and Policy Advisor for Australian Nuclear Science and Technology Organisation (ANSTO), and currently holds the position of Manager, Business Excellence, serving a cross- functional role in business operations, intellectual property development, and regulatory compliance.
-Jovanka also serves on the Board of Directors for PETNET Australia Pty Ltd, a state-of-the- art PET (Positive Emission Tomography) radiopharmaceutical production facility.
-After receiving her Bachelor of Science degree from the University of Wollongong, Jovanka earned both the Bachelor of Law degree and the Graduate Diploma in Legal Practice, also from the University of Wollongong.
-In addition, she holds a Graduate Diploma in Applied Corporate Governance from the Governance Institute of Australia Other Current Directorships: Nil Former Directorships (last 3 years): Nil Interest in Shares: Nil Interest in Options: Nil Interest in Rights: 150,000 performance rights Contractual rights to Shares: 150,000 performance rights which are subject to ASX escrow restrictions for 24 months from official quotation.
-The Performance rights are issued under the company's long term incentive plan and will each vest into an ordinary share 24 months after official quotation
+Former Directorships (last 3 years): Nil Interest in Shares: Nil Interest in Options: Nil Interest in Rights: 150,000 performance rights Contractual rights to Shares: 150,000 performance rights which are subject to ASX escrete restrictions for 24 months from official quotation.
+The Performan 7 rights are issued under the company's long term incentive plan a will each vest into an ordinary share 24 months after offic quotation Name: Ms Jovanka Naumoska Title: Non-Executive Director Qualifications: - Bachelor of Science degree, University of Wollongong; - Bachelor of Law degree and the Graduate Diploma in Leg Practice, University of Wollongong; - Graduate Diploma in Applied Corporate Governance 5 harrien as 9 Everentia a Governance Institute of Australia.
+Experience & Expertise: Jovanka Naumoska is an Australian-qualified corporate lawyer w board-level experience in legal issues pertaining to media 2 imaging technology.
+Jovanka has served as Senior Corpora Lawyer and Policy Advisor for Australian Nuclear Science a Technology Organisation (ANSTO), and currently holds t position of Manager, Business Excellence, serving a cros functional role in business operations, intellectual prope development, and regulatory compliance.
+Jovanka also serves 5 the Board of Directors for PETNET Australia Pty Ltd, a state-of-th 9 art PET (Positive Emission Tomography) radiopharmaceuti production facility.
+After receiving her Bachelor of Science degr from the University of Wollongong, Jovanka earned both t Bachelor of Law degree and the Graduate Diploma in Leg Practice, also from the University of Wollongong.
+In addition, s holds a Graduate Diploma in Applied Corporate Governance fro the Governance Institute of Australia Other Current Directorships: Nil Former Directorships (last 3 years): Nil Interest in Shares: Nil Interest in Options: Nil Interest in Rights: 150,000 performance rights Contractual rights to Shares: 150,000 performance rights which are subject to ASX escret restrictions for 24 months from official quotation.
+The Performan rights are issued under the company's long term incentive plan a will each vest into an ordinary share 24 months after offic win each vest into an ordinary share 24 months after omb